virginiemarques/GAPeDNA/README.md

 Finally, you can download the printed table using the download button on the sidebar.

-If you are interested in the full data to investigate the comparison in primer coverage on your own, you can install the app locally and load the full dataset.
+If you are interested in the full data to investigate the comparison in primer coverage on your own, you can install the app locally and load the full dataset in R.

 ## Local display of the app